 By Shalom Khokhar

-Shalom Khokhar is a summer communications intern at Bread for the World.
-This post includes contributions from onsite reporters and press releases.
+Shalom Khokhar is a summer intern in the communications department at Bread for the World.

 Photo: Federal nutrition programs are finding ways to connect the people who rely on them with a healthy selection of foods.
 Jim Stipe for Bread for the World.